totaking/Docs-1/en-us/Tool/[English]-Online-MTool-user-manual.md

 > proposalid: the ID of the proposal that needs to be cancelled
 >
-> end_voting_rounds: the number of voting consensus rounds, the number of voting consensus rounds N, must satisfy 0 <N <= 2419 (about 2 weeks)
+> end_voting_rounds: the number of voting consensus rounds, the number of voting consensus rounds N, must satisfy 0 < N <= 4838 (about 2 weeks)
 >
 > pid_id: GitHub ID